Click the registration button on the right or email us email@example.com and we will send you a short

 Dear Our Other Mother).
 The maximum entries from any school is 15 entries.
 For many schools

 it will make sense to run your own in-school competition to find your best works to send to the main competition.

 Following full registration, we will send you a great Resource Pack that will aid you and your students participation.
 The 26 page pack includes instructions for all categories, information, research links and a consent form.

 We are a charity and rely on funding and donations.
 100% of these donations goes to organisation, promotion, producing resources and administration of this national competition.

 Our Papatūānuku National Art & Literature Student Competition

 This is a very special competition to ensure our kids voices are heard, both their love and their concerns for Mother Earth.
-This is a meaningful competition with the winner's art & literature going into a gorgeous book to represent our kiwi youth voice at COP 28 (United Nations Climate Change Conference), in Dubai November 2023.
+This is a meaningful competition with the winner's art & literature going into a gorgeous book to represent our kiwi youth voice at COP - United Nations Climate Change Conference.
+We are next running this competition in 2024.

 The 2022 pilot competition went extremely well and we had schools and individuals participating across the motu.
-We didn't make it to COP27 but we have good plans for COP28.
-The beautiful book is made and will be given to all student winners.
+We didn't make it to COP27 but we have good plans for COP29.
+The beautiful book is made and was given to all student winners.

 This competition also fits well with the school curriculum through;